 Thanks to dedicated supporters in the US, our farm now grows rice, corn, cassava, bananas, spinach, beans, mangoes, moringa and much more.

 We are committed to empowering Haitians with sustainable income sources.
+Check out our farm on our map.

 “And you shall eat and be full, and you shall bless the Lord your God for the good land he has given you.”
 Deuteronomy 8:10